mtha724/Cheesse/README.md

 - **Single-player mode** against bots of varying difficulty *(planned)*
 - A **web-hosted user interface** with interactive visuals

-Developed by **Team Cheesse**:
-- David
-- Macy
-- May
-- Nathan
-- Taewon
-- Yash

 ---

 ## What does this project do?